 - approaches of Project implementation

-- examples of implementation approaches
+- Project implementation approaches

 - types of strategic implementation approaches